Bang Bang (n):

 When you go out to eat, eat a full meal, then go to another place and eat another full meal.

-While it may have its origins in Louis C.K.’s brilliant show, Louie, the fully-realized Bang Bang may not have happened in real life until October 30th, 2015.
+While it may have its origins in Louis C.K.’s show, Louie, the fully-realized Bang Bang may not have happened in real life until October 30th, 2015.

 The Friday started with innocent intentions: the Everplans team, donning an array of celebratory Halloween costumes (a Gorilla, a Vermont politician, and a Lego Vampire, among others), stepped out for lunch at Ribalta, a classy Italian place in Manhattan’s Greenwich Village.

 All seemed to be going well: we tore through multiple pizzas, salads, and appetizers with zeal, the conversation flowed with ease, and everyone was excited by the impressive stats coming in from our sales team.
 It was a great way to end a great month.

 As the meal began to wind down, our co-founder, Adam (who was dressed appropriately as a super-hero), made an unsettling suggestion that would shape the rest of the day:

 “Alright, guys.
 Bang Bang.
 It’s happening.
 Where are we going next?”

 We looked at each other in disbelief.
 A few of the uninitiated needed an explanation.
 Others thought it was a joke.
 But just as quickly as the shock hit, the ideas started flowing:

 The list grew, touching on the ridiculous and delicious alike, but a theme began to emerge: something walkable, and something entirely different from the meal we had just annihilated.
 After a few more minutes, we knew what we wanted: fried chicken.
 But not just any fried chicken.
 Korean Fried Chicken, at Turntable, a retro-themed restaurant in Koreatown.